Anyone's death diminishes me,

 Never Let Them Be Forgotten

+I programmed my first game on a PDP-10 mainframe computer in 1971, before the release of Pong, and my career includes projects on every generation of video game consoles.
 Those of us who have worked to build the games industry over the last 50 years have many relationships.
 We are competitors, fellow artists, friendly rivals and co-creators of an entirely new artistic medium.

 Douglas Adams, 2001, author and collaborator on Hitchhiker's Guide to the Galaxy game